RouteHub-Link/RouteHub.Client.Hub/readme.md

 make timescaledb
 ```

-If you use podman you can uss podman- as prefix.
+If you use podman you can use podman- as prefix.
 For example;

 ```bash
 make podman-keydb